 Continuing to strengthen Cambodia’s health system will be a key priority for our aid program.
 Poor health holds back economic growth—it lowers workforce participation and reduces workers’ productivity.
 We will help strengthen Cambodia’s health financing system to improve efficiency, and we will focus on improving the quality of care.
-We will also tackle the ongoing challenge of poor reproductive, maternal and neonatal health, particularly for women working in garment factories or living in remote communities.
+We will also tackle the ongoing challenge to improve access to, and quality of, reproductive, maternal and neonatal health, particularly for women working in garment factories or living in remote communities.

 We will continue to support Cambodia’s education sector through our long-running Australia Awards Scholarships program.
-Since 2004 more than 600 of Cambodia’s most talented people have been awarded scholarships to study in Australia.
+Since 1994 more than 600 of Cambodia’s most talented people have been awarded scholarships to study in Australia.
 Many of these scholars have become leaders in government, the private sector and civil society.
-The Australia Awards Scholarship program builds strong people to people links between our two countries and helps showcase the quality of Australian education in one of Asia’s fastest growing economies.
+The high-profile Australia Awards Scholarships program has helped build a reputation for quality Australian education and strong people to people links between our two countries.

 Investments for better health and education outcomes in Cambodia